 The tradition of literature in the English language is sublime.
 There's no question about that.
 I would never want to get rid of Shakespeare or Milton or Dickens or any of these people, but I want to make room for other great writers.
 Writers like George Lamming, Kamau Brathwaite, Wole Soyinka or Walcott or Toni Morrison or you know, the list could go on and on, and that's been a very important battle and it's a battle, quite frankly, that I think we've now won because most major schools of education now accept the principles and premises of a multicultural literary or multicultural historical curriculum.

-The vision of Rasta is a perception of Love, consciousness, truth and empathy.
+The vision of Rain (raggamuff) is a perception of Love, consciousness, truth and empathy.
 Jah in the form of the Holy Spirit (incarnate) lives within the human.
 For this reason, I refer to myself as I and I, which emphasizes the equality between all people.
+Together we all go further.